MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/add-nodes.md

 ### Special case: from 3 to 4 servers

 With four servers, you can use dual parity, also commonly called erasure coding (compare to distributed RAID-6).
 This provides the same fault tolerance as three-way mirroring, but with better storage efficiency.
-(For more details, check out the [Fault tolerance and storage efficiency](storage-spaces-fault-tolerance.md) topic.)
+To learn more, see [Fault tolerance and storage efficiency](storage-spaces-fault-tolerance.md).

-If you're coming from a smaller deployment, to begin creating dual parity volumes you have several good options.
+If you're coming from a smaller deployment, you have several good options to begin creating dual parity volumes.
 You can use whichever you prefer.

 #### Option 1